sanket-dse/Workshops/README.md

 The workshop talked about the analysis techniques for multi-channel electrogastrogram data.
 It was a workhop for the clinicians from NIMHANS, a centrally funded institution for mental disorders research in India.

 ## 3. ACCS Workshop 2024
 The workshop happened during the Annual Conference for Cognitive Science on December 2024.
-It was a culmination of the techniques I have learnt up to that period of my research assistantship for analyzing simultaneous EEG and EGG data.
+It was a culmination of the techniques I had learnt up to that period of my research assistantship for analyzing simultaneous EEG and EGG data.